mtojek/gdriver/README.md

 [![Build Status](https://travis-ci.com/mtojek/gdriver.svg?branch=main)](https://travis-ci.com/mtojek/gdriver)

-`gdriver` is a command-line tool, written in Go, used for downloading large personal files from Google Drive (API v3).
+`gdriver` is a command-line tool, written in Go, used for uploading and downloading large personal files from Google Drive (API v3).
 The tool provides file selection, integrity checks, transfer retries and requires a user-defined Cloud Platform project.

 _Click on the image to open a screencast:_